dv367/dv367/_posts/2016-06-10-how-to-download-or-use-this-theme.md

 ---
 layout: post
-title: "How to Download or Use This Theme"
+title: "Setting Up the Environment"
 comments: true
 description: "How to Download or Use This Theme"
 keywords: "dummy content"